How to Make Money in Medical School

 At the end of the day, it doesn’t matter what platform you use.
 You could even use websites like Medium to put your ideas.

-Key Points for All Online Creators
+Critical Points for All Online Creators

 Here are some tips to remember.
-If you keep these points in mind, then half the battle is done.
+If you keep these points in mind, half the battle is done.

 - No one is watching your videos/reading your blog at the beginning – Use this to your advantage.
-You can be creative and try new things out which you might not be able to do once you have an audience.
+You can be creative and try new things out, which you might not be able to do once you have an audience.

 - You have a lot to learn – Even after blogging for over a year, there are still soo many things that I need to learn.
 It is almost endless.
-Therefore, keep on taking in information from different sources and researching new ways to do things.
-The more you know the better you will do.
+Therefore, keep taking in information from different sources and researching new ways to do things.
+The more you know, the better you will do.

 How Does All of This Result in Money?